 Hand dryers vs paper towel dispensers – which are better?
 This blog evaluates the pros and cons of each option, and how you can choose the right solution for your business.

 If you are a regular subscriber to our blog, you’ll know by now that handwashing is one of the subjects we really like to discuss here on Insights.
 (And if you’re new to our blog, here’s just one of our posts: 5 reasons you should make a habit of handwashing to get you started).

 But did you know that drying your hands effectively is almost as important as washing them, as bacteria breed faster on wet hands than on dry?

-The options available to dry your hands in a public bathroom are relatively limited: paper towels or hand dryers, with a few places here and there still offering the linen roller towel.
-Fortunately linen roller towels are becoming less and less common - for both hygiene (damp towels breed bacteria) and laundering (water constraints and expense) reasons .
+The options available to dry your hands in a public bathroom are relatively limited: paper towel dispensers or electric hand dryers, with a few places here and there still offering the linen roller towel.
+Thankfully linen roller towels are becoming far less common for both hygiene (damp towels breed bacteria) and laundering (water constraints and expense) reasons.

 So here are the four main factors we ask our clients to consider when trying to get to the bottom of the “which is the better choice: paper or dryers” question.

 Paper is available in various formats including tidy fold (individual sheets) or roller towel (perforated), one and two-ply, and the paper towel dispensers are rented from a hygiene services company such as Initial on a monthly basis.
 The unit is stocked, and then the consumable (the paper) is charged as an additional cost should the client require more during that month.
 Paper invariably works out as a more expensive option than hand dryers, simply due to the rising cost of producing paper worldwide.